organicplanning/hackedfonts/README.md

 - Probably to *extreme range of characters*, conversion to "real monospace" with python fonttools ttx has failed so far.
 - this is why it has to be selected as a variable pitch font, see below for howto.

-Trivia
+**Trivia**
-- looks like it inspired commercial font **PragmataPro**, although I haven't seen it acknowledged ... this would be a real GPL issue anyway, especially as it is one of the most expensive fonts available and the "author" even tried to raise money to "make it public domain."
+- Personally I have a strong feeling that GNU Unifont "inspired" commercial font **PragmataPro**, although I haven't seen it acknowledged ...
+- this would be a real GPL issue anyway, especially as it is one of the most expensive fonts available and the author even tried to raise money to "make it public domain."
+- Pragmata Pro was real hard work with all those pixel sizes for sure, but if you want to get your efforts financially compensated, don't start with GPL.
 - He'll probably get away with it because he stretched the font vertically by one pixel, so it's "really different".
 Actually, it feels more "designed" then.
 - Compared with GNU Unifont, Pragmata Pro has better visibility for the i-dot, quite comparable with [Luculent](http://eastfarthing.com/luculent/).
 - Pragmata Pro has real merit for adding a variety of sharp pixel sizes to the 12px-only Unifont.